Kenny Park

 Kenny Park, also known as Park Eun-kwan, is a South Korean businessman.
 He is the founder and CEO of Simone Accessory, a handbag and accessories manufacturer.
+Forbes estimated his personal fortune in 2020 to be around $610 million.

 Early life

 In 1978, Park earned a degree in German and literature from Yonsei University.

 Career

 Park started making handbags for Donna Karan in 1987, and Simone Accessory now makes bags for other brands including Michael Kors, Kate Spade, Coach New York, Marc Jacobs, Tory Burch, Ralph Lauren, DVF, Alexander Wang, Phillip Lim, Proenza Schouler, Versus Versace, and AllSaints.
 Simone manufactures 30 million handbags and leather goods annually.
+He inaugurated the Simone Handbag Museum in 2012 and announced the launch of his own handbag brand, 0914, the following year.

 In 2015, Blackstone Group acquired a 30% stake in Simone for $300 million.
+In 2016, his company Simone purchased the US manufacturer GST AutoLeather Inc., the world's largest leather car seat maker.

 Park owns 62% of the company.
 In March 2018, Park became a billionaire.
+That same year, he made a $5-million donation to Concordia College's Language Villages to build an authentic Korean village in Minnesota.

 Simone also operates multiple financial management and advisory companies including Simone Investment, a private equity firm and other real estate development funds.

 Personal life

 Park is married, with two children, and lives in Seoul.
-Park's daughter, Joowon Park, heads subsidiary Simone Fashion Co., which runs stores for German designer Karl Lagerfeld and Simone's own brand 0914.
-Joowon is also a founder of a concept store Adekuver, and is one of the most influential figures among K-pop idol fashion stylists.
-She was the youngest speaker at the 2016 Conde Nast Luxury conference held in Seoul and hosted by Suzy Menkes.